-Prior to final construction design, the Authority will ensure that the catenary system, masts, and other structures such as fencing, electric lines, communication towers and facilities are designed to be bird and raptor-safe in accordance with the applicable recommendations presented in Suggested Practices for Raptor Protection on Power Lines: The State of the Art in 2006 (APLIC 2006) and Reducing Avian Collisions with Power Lines: State of the Art in 2012 (APLIC 2012), and other guidelines related to collisions with buildings available from the American Bird Conservancy (Sheppard and Phillips 2015).
-Applicable recommendations include, but are not limited to:
+Prior to final construction design, the Authority will ensure that the catenary system, masts, and other structures such as fencing, electric lines, communication towers and facilities are designed to be bird and raptor-safe in accordance with the applicable recommendations presented in Suggested Practices for Raptor Protection on Power Lines: The State of the Art in 2006 (APLIC 2006) and Reducing Avian Collisions with Power Lines: State of the Art in 2012 (APLIC 2012).
+Applicable APLIC recommendations include, but are not limited to:

-- Ensuring sufficient spacing of phase conductors to prevent bird electrocution - Configuring lines to reduce vertical spread of lines and/or decreasing the span length if such options are feasible - Marking lines and fences (e.g. Bird Flight Diverter for fencing and lines) to increase the visibility of lines and reduce the potential for collision.
-Where fencing is necessary, using bird compatible design standards to increase visibility of fences to prevent collision and entanglement. - Installing perch guards to discourage avian presence on and near project facilities - Minimizing the use of guywires.
-Where the use of guywires is unavoidable, demarcating guywires using the best available methods to minimize avian strikes (e.g. line markers). - Reusing or co-locating new transmission facilities and other ancillary facilities with existing facilities and disturbed areas to minimize habitat impacts and avoid collision risks - Structures will be monopole or dual-pole design versus lattice tower design to minimize perching and nesting opportunities.
+- Ensuring sufficient spacing of phase conductors to prevent bird electrocution. - Configuring lines to reduce vertical spread of lines and/or decreasing the span length if such options are feasible. - Marking lines and fences (e.g., Bird Flight Diverter for fencing and lines) to increase the visibility of lines and reduce the potential for collision.
+Where fencing is necessary, using bird compatible design standards to increase visibility of fences to prevent collision and entanglement. - Installing perch guards to discourage avian presence on and near project facilities. - Minimizing the use of guywires.
+Where the use of guywires is unavoidable, demarcating guywires using the best available methods to minimize avian strikes (e.g., line markers). - Reusing or co-locating new transmission facilities and other ancillary facilities with existing facilities and disturbed areas to minimize habitat impacts and avoid collision risks. - Structures will be monopole or dual-pole design versus lattice tower design to minimize perching and nesting opportunities.
 Communication towers will conform to Recommended Best Practices for Communication Tower Design, Siting, Construction, Operation, Maintenance, and Decommissioning (UFWS 2018). - Use of facility lighting that does not attract birds or their prey to project sites.
 These include using non-steady burning lights (red, dual red and white strobe, strobe-like flashing lights) to meet Federal Aviation Administration requirements, using motion or heat sensors and switches to reduce the time when lights are illuminated, using appropriate shielding to reduce horizontal or skyward illumination, and avoiding the use of high-intensity lights (e.g., sodium vapor, quartz, and halogen).
-Lighting will not be installed under viaduct and bridge structures in riparian habitat areas. - Use of facility designs and architecture that minimizes the potential for bird collisions with buildings, to the extent feasible and consistent with local design requirements.
+Lighting will not be installed under viaduct and bridge structures in riparian habitat areas.

-Additional bird operational actions will be required for the Grasslands Ecological Area, dry lakes and playas, Audubon Important Bird Areas and documented avian movement corridors.
+Additional bird operational actions will be required for dry lakes and playas, Audubon Important Bird Areas and documented avian movement corridors.
 These measures include:

-- Avoid, to the extent feasible, siting transmission lines across canyons or on ridgelines to prevent bird and raptor collisions. - Install bird flight diverters on all facilities spanning or within 1,000 feet of stream and wash channels, canals, ponds, and any other natural or artificial body of water. - Fencing or other type of flight diverter will be installed on all viaduct structures to encourage birds and raptors to fly over the HSR and avoid flying directly in the path of on-coming trains.
+- Avoid, to the extent feasible, siting transmission lines across canyons or on ridgelines to prevent bird and raptor collisions. - Install bird flight diverters on all facilities spanning or within 1,000 feet of stream and wash channels, canals, ponds, and any other natural or artificial body of water. - Fencing or other type of flight diverter will be installed on all viaduct structures to encourage birds and raptors to fly over the HSR and avoid flying directly in the path of on-coming trains. - Ensure poles do not have openings that could entrap birds.
+Measures may include sealing or capping all openings in poles or providing for escape routes (e.g., openings accommodating escape for various species). - Design aerial structures (e.g., viaducts and bridges) and tunnel portals to discourage birds and bats from roosting in expansion joints or other crevices.